 This course is designed to develop the student's awareness and comprehension of various forms of literature and acquire the skills to analyze and critique major literary pieces.
 Emphasis will be on figurative language, in-depth vocabulary expansion, and inferential thinking.
+Upon completion of this course, students will be able to:

-- Increase reading comprehension through exposure to short stories, novels, and/or plays - Identify and cite examples of literary terms to include plot, setting, character and characterization, protagonist, antagonist, theme, mood, tone, symbolism, point of view, irony, author's purpose, and the elements of style - Increase critical thinking skills in the areas of fact/opinion, cause/effect, making inferences, drawing and supporting conclusions, and predicting outcomes.
+- Increase reading comprehension through exposure to short stories, novels, and/or plays - Identify and cite examples of literary terms to include plot, setting, character and characterization, protagonist, antagonist, theme, mood, tone, symbolism, point of view, irony, author's purpose, and the elements of style - Increase critical thinking skills in the areas of fact/opinion, cause/effect, making inferences, drawing and supporting conclusions, and predicting outcomes - Identify examples of figurative language, including, but not limited to: metaphor, simile, hyperbole, personification, allusion and imagery